-If you are thinking about filing a consumer proposal to resolve your debt problems, you might be asking: “does a consumer proposal affect my spouse?”
+If you are considering filing a consumer proposal to resolve your unsecured debt, you might ask: “does a consumer proposal affect my spouse?”

-Well, here’s some good news: unless you have shared debts, shared assets or own a house together, a consumer proposal doesn’t impact anyone else but you.
+Well, here’s some peace of mind: unless you have shared debts, shared assets or own a house together, a consumer proposal doesn’t impact anyone else but you.

 In most cases, a consumer proposal doesn’t affect your spouse or common-law partner.

-Just because you are married or living together as common-law doesn’t mean your debts affect that person.
+Just because you are married or living together as common-law does not mean your partner is responsible for your debts.

-However, if you have shared debts, your partner is liable if you file a consumer proposal.
-In situations where two people share similar debts, a joint consumer proposal is an alternative option.
+If you have shared debts with your partner, they are still responsible for repaying if you file a consumer proposal.
+If you share similar debts, you can file a joint consumer proposal.

 Lastly, you don’t have to enter into a consumer proposal just because your spouse does.